jstrieb/groupme-latex/README.md

 Additionally, the default instructions include setting the file permissions on the `/var/www/html/latex` directory to `777`, which is probably overkill.

+Moreover, they run `pdflatex` on arbitrary code, which can allow an attacker to read/write arbitrary files using `\input` and run abitrary commands with `\immediate\write18`.
+Do not set this up if you do not want to risk the security of your server.

 Combined, these represent a **HUGE** security vulnerability!
 Do not run this without accepting the risks.